storm-enroute/mecha/README.md

             "examples-application",
             file("."),
             settings = examplesApplicationSettings
-          )
+          ) dependsOnSuperRepo
         }

-    Here, the crucial part is the `repoName` -- use the same name as in the `repos.json` file from the super-repo.
+    Here, the crucial part is the `dependsOnSuperRepo` -- **don't forget to add this or the dependencies won't be picked up!**
+    For `repoName`, use the same name as in the `repos.json` file from the super-repo.

 3. Run `reload` in the SBT shell and you've got a Mecha repo build.